Junín de los Andes: Economy

 The economy of the Huliches Department is mainly based on tourism and fruit farming.
 Junín de los Andes is considered a traditional cattle farming area within the province, hosting the Neuquén Rural Society and its annual exposition since 1942.
-The Lanín National Park among other natural attractions make the region a popular destination for trekking, hiking and other outdoor activities.
+The Lanín National Park among other natural attractions make the region a destination for trekking, hiking and other outdoor activities.
 Given the excellent fishing possibilities in the Chimehuín river and the near located lakes, the village is known as Argentina's national sport trout-fishing capital, offering services for the activity.

 Landmarks and local culture

 The traces of Mapuche culture and Argentine pioneers tradition, to which the town owes its origins can be found in everyday life in artistic expressions and their inhabitants.
 The local Vía Christi Catholic-themed park on the Cerro de la Cruz ("Hill of the Cross"), depicting elements of both, represents the strong religious faith feeling of the locals.
 Over the years, the Government promoted the keeping of the native culture, including the village in the Mapuche touristic trail of the province or founding the Mapuche cultural center.

 The Our Lady of las Nieves church is located at the town center.
 It is dedicated to the Chilean-born Blessed Laura Vicuña, who lived in Junín de los Andes in 1904.
 The building contains Gothic architecture elements, such as a rib vault and is adorned by Mapuche looms on the walls.
 The altar is held on four rocks from the Huechulafquen lake, representing religious believes from all cultures.

 The remains of beatified young Mapuche Ceferino Namuncurá rest on the foot of a hill in the small village San Ignacio, located nearly 60 km from Junín de los Andes.
 The sanctuary was designed as a giant cultrun drum with wooden walls, sheet steel roofing and rhombus-shaped windows with multicolor glass.
 It is recognized as a pilgrimage point within the Neuquén province.

 The María Auxiliadora del Paimún chapel is located on the foot of the Lanín volcano, on the coast of the Paimún lake.
 It contains an image of Mary Help of Christians, the Patroness of Patagonia.
 The chapel has two towers, one of them with onion dome and a 400 kg bronze and tin bell.
 The interior atrium depicts images of the three periods of the evangelisation process in the Neuquén province.
 The altar is made of Patagonian cypress wood.

 Some of the historical buildings dating back to the early years of Junín de los Andes, such as the first post office (1901) are still on foot.
 The San Martín square, which was designed as the central town square in the first city map of 1897, and officially inaugurated in 1950 under its current name, is decorated by the typical araucaria trees of the Neuquén province.
 Additionally, the Municipal Museum and Historical Archive offers more information on the region's history.